Spatial LLM & AI Agent Workflows

 Every pattern here is grounded in production-ready Python: geopandas, shapely, pyproj, rasterio, and PostGIS at the data layer; structured prompting, schema-grounded tool dispatch, and observable agent routing at the inference layer.
 Code samples are written for AI/ML engineers who are comfortable with both transformer pipelines and spatial joins.

-The content is organized around two pillars.
+The content is organized around two core areas.
 Spatial LLM Architecture & Core Concepts covers the validation-first ingestion, geometry tokenization, embeddings, and fallback routing required to keep spatial reasoning deterministic at its edges.
 Geospatial Prompt Engineering & Tool Routing covers prompt-to-spatial-SQL generation, async vs. sync geoprocessing, error mapping, and routing across GeoPandas and PostGIS backends.

 Use it as a reference while wiring up an agent, as a checklist before promoting a spatial model to production, or as a starting point for evaluating your own benchmark harness.